George Information | Conference Venues George | Conference Centres | Conferences George

 Click here for Conference Centres in George

-The city is situated halfway between Cape Town and Port Elizabeth on the Garden Route.
-It is situated on a 10 kilometre plateau between the Outeniqua Mountains to the north and the Indian Ocean to the south.
-The coloured township of Pacaltsdorp lies to the south.
+The city is situated halfway between Port Elizabeth and Cape Town on the Garden Route.
+It is situated on a 10 kilometre plateau between the Indian Ocean to the south and the Outeniqua Mountains to the north.

-The Garden Route has a Mediterranean climate, with warm summers, and mild to chilly winters.
+The Garden Route has a Mediterranean climate, with mild to chilly winters and warm summers.
 It is one of the highest rainfall regions in South Africa.
-Most rain falls in the winter and spring months, brought by the humid sea winds from the Indian Ocean.
+Most rain falls in the spring and winter months, brought by the humid sea winds from the Indian Ocean.

-George has a sophisticated infrastructure with banks, conference facilities, businesses and shopping chains including the newly completed Garden Route Shopping Centre, transport and sporting facilities, yet retaining its small town atmosphere.
-The town is also a major accommodation centre.
+George has a modern infrastructure with conference facilities, banks, shopping and chains businesses including the recently completed Garden Route Shopping Centre, sporting and transport facilities, yet retaining its small town atmosphere.
+The town is also a significant accommodation centre.

-George has numerous world-class courses, some designed by famous golfers.
-Amongst these are Oubaai and Le Grande George.
-These are built on common land in Pacaltsdorp, removing traditional access rights to the sea for that coloured community.
-The most well-known is Fancourt Golf Estate, which hosted the Presidents Cup in 2003 and is often the host to high-profile golf tournaments.
+George has several world class courses, some designed by famous golfers.
+Amongst these are Le Grande George and Oubaai.
+These are built on common land in Pacaltsdorp.
+The most well known is Fancourt Golf Estate, which hosted the Presidents Cup in 2003 and is often the host to high-profile golf tournaments.

 Every December, top national rugby sevens teams from around the world come to Outeniqua Park for the South Africa Sevens, one of the tournaments in the IRB Sevens World Series.